 Supporting out-of-field teachers: the how and the why

-Out-of-field teaching is commonplace in secondary education.
+Out-of-field teachers are common in secondary education.

-Out-of-field teaching is commonplace in secondary education.
+Out-of-field teachers are common in secondary education.

 Despite perceptions that it is a ‘difficult’ subject, approximately 20% of Australian maths teachers are out-of-field.
 That’s among the highest of all subjects.